 - Take the A-G requirements – Although not required for admission to Moreno Valley College (MVC), A-G classes prepare students for the more rigorous STEM courses.

-- Take math EVERY year – Exposure to math increases student’s chances of scoring higher on the math assessment.
+- Take math EVERY year – Exposure to math increases student’s chances of scoring higher in math classes.

 - Take Geometry – Although students will not get college credit, geometry allows students to meet one of the trigonometry (math 36) prerequisites.

 - Take Chemistry – Students who took chemistry in high school can take the Chemistry Diagnostic Exam and with a qualifying score can skip chemistry (CHE-2A) at MVC.